Kateryna Liaskovska

 Context - The system lacks ability to detect the emotional and cultural signals which your target audience uses.

 The final result of AI-generated content production leads to empty-sounding well-structured text.
-The solution requires creating AI-generated content that resembles human-written text which demonstrates understanding of reader interests.
+The solution requires creating AI-generated content that resembles human-written text which shows understanding of reader interests.

 Edit for personality

-AI-generated drafts contain repetitive patterns which create a formulaic tone.
-The writing structure maintains a uniform pattern while the transition sections appear automated.
+AI-generated drafts contain repetitive patterns that create a formulaic tone.
+The writing structure stays uniform, and transitions feel automated.

-The AI output requires transformation through tone and rhythm and purposeful direction to achieve its final form.
+AI output needs transformation through tone, rhythm, and purposeful direction to reach its final form.

 Practical tips:

-• The use of contractions between "it's" and "it is" creates natural speech patterns.
+• Use contractions like "it's" instead of "it is" to create natural speech patterns.

-• The addition of brief emotional expressions through "honestly" and "you've probably noticed" and "the truth is" creates human-like tone in your writing.
+• Add brief emotional expressions like "honestly," "you've probably noticed," and "the truth is" to create a human-like tone.

-• The replacement of robotic connectors "furthermore" and "moreover" with "and yet" and "that said" and "still" creates smoother transitions in your writing.
+• Replace robotic connectors like "furthermore" and "moreover" with "and yet," "that said," and "still" for smoother transitions.

 Pro tip: Read your draft aloud.
-The text needs revision when you would not use it in face-to-face communication.
+If you wouldn't say it in a conversation, revise it.

 Add specific examples

-AI-generated content contains generic statements which are its most distinctive characteristic.
-The statement "AI enhances productivity" becomes more effective when you add specific details to it.
+AI-generated content contains generic statements-that's its most distinctive characteristic.
+The statement "AI enhances productivity" becomes more effective when you add specific details.

-The first statement presents a general claim but the second statement provides specific details about how AI helps marketing teams.
-The second statement demonstrates impact through specific details which humans naturally use when sharing actual experiences.
+The first statement is a general claim, but the second provides specific details about how AI helps marketing teams.
+The second shows impact through specific details that humans naturally use when sharing real experiences.

-Your copy becomes more believable when you include specific numbers and brand examples and user-based scenarios.
-When you are unsure about something ask yourself if a person with actual experience would express this statement.
+Your copy becomes more believable when you include specific numbers, brand examples, and user-based scenarios.
+When you're unsure about something, ask yourself: Would a person with actual experience say this?

 Connect features to feelings